 Embrace the Snack

 Regardless of how quickly you might make dinner, chances are your kids walk through your front door asking for a snack.
 I do not like fighting food battles, and I know my children are bottomless pits.
 So I allow them ONE small, relatively healthy snack.
-Like a piece of fruit, string cheese, some pepperoni . . . something to quell their hunger, mute the whine, and give myself a chance to focus on preparing and cooking a healthy dinner.
+Like a piece of fruit, string cheese, some pepperoni . . . something to quell their hunger, mute the whine, and give me a chance to focus on preparing and cooking a healthy dinner.

 When I was rushing dinner, I kept my kids inside because it was easier for me to let them know when dinner was ready.
 Then they’d eat, and by the time they were done, it would likely be dark outside.
-By pushing dinner to when it’s naturally time for them to come inside (because it’s getting dark), they get to maximize their outdoor play time, which is vital for them, and I get to cook in peace without kids underfoot.
+By pushing dinner to when it’s naturally time for them to come inside (because it’s getting dark), they get to maximize their outdoor playtime, which is vital for them, and I get to cook in peace without kids underfoot.
 Win-Win!
 Regarding homework, if your kids have it, I suggest waiting until after dinner.
 Let your kids play first.
 Chances are they will be able to focus better on schoolwork with a bit of a break and a full belly.

 Focus on Family Time

-As soon as we get home, my older children (Ages 8 and 6) are looking for friends to play with.
+As soon as we get home, my older children (ages 8 and 6) are looking for friends to play with.
 When the weather permits, they are playing outside, riding bikes, and jumping on trampolines.
-Even when the weather is not great, the time before dinner is typically spent with friends – either at their house or ours, which means dinnertime and beyond is family focused.
-We can talk about what’s going on in each other’s lives, our plans for the week, and after dinner we can relax and spend time together.
-Often this means watching TV together or reading books, or playing on Kindles, but generally this is sit-down time.
+Even when the weather is not great, the time before dinner is typically spent with friends – either at their house or ours, which means dinnertime and beyond is family-focused.
+We can talk about what’s going on in each other’s lives, our plans for the week, and after dinner, we can relax and spend time together.
+Often this means watching TV together or reading books, or playing on Kindles, but generally, this is sit-down time.
 I love the natural transition dinnertime allows us for switching between active time with friends and quieter time with family.

 Keep the Kids in the Kitchen